 Advantages Of Using Affinity Designer

-Despite the fact that Illustrator clearly has more features and capabilities, that doesn’t mean that Affinity Designer isn’t without its advantages.
+Affinity Designer certainly has its share of technical advantages.
 Let’s get started by going over some of the benefits you’ll enjoy by choosing Affinity Designer over Illustrator.

 In a way, Affinity Designer is a 2-in-1 design solution.
 It breaks down into two separate personas: it has the Designer Persona, which is meant for working with vector graphics, and it has the Pixel Persona as well, which is meant for working with pixel-based images.